Aka-suvam/Pull-Request-/README.md

 # Pull-Request-
-This repo is made for praciting pull request
+This repo is made for praciting Git/Github command .